 If you are attempting to learn how to find out where someone works for employment purposes, you will need to first ensure that you have their permission for the search.
 Most state laws require employers to inform potential employees that a search will be conducted before moving forward.
 If the person declines to have their information searched, you won’t be able to look for it.
 An alternative method to having to find out where a certain someone works involves asking the person to obtain an employment verification letter to present to you.
 Verification letters, when valid, can provide the same information as an employment search without the cost or trouble of hiring a service.

 If you are able to get the person’s permission to search, the best way to check where they work involves running a pre-employment background check.
-Before getting started, you should know what is needed for a background check.
+Before getting started, you should know the requirements for a records check.
 Background checks can typically be run through professional services for a fee.
 When using a professional background check service, there is a higher chance that the information received will have been retrieved legally and can be confirmed to be accurate, which makes them a better fit than searching on your own.
-It is important to understand what shows up on a background check.
+It is important to understand what may appear on a background investigation report.
 Accuracy is key when running a check for any type of employment.
-Rules and regulations regarding what type of information an employer can get on a background check can vary based on the state (North Dakota Ohio New York North Carolina) or even county the job is located in.
+Rules and regulations regarding what type of information an employer can get on a background check can vary based on the state (North Dakota Ohio New York North Carolina) or even the county the job is located in.
 To get accurate information about rules in your state, you should check the state’s government website or the U.S. Equal Employment Opportunity Commission website.

 Searching for information about where someone works is perfectly legal, as long as you are doing it for the right reasons.
 Any information obtained for personal reasons typically will not be frowned upon by the law, and should also help you feel more informed about someone.
 You should know that there is a chance that you won’t find the information you’re looking for while searching.